miadehaan/Daily_Planner/README.md

 Code:

-This code utilizes javaScript & jQuery.
+This code utilizes javaScript & jQuery to make this page more dynamic and user-friendly.
 The moment.js library was also used to pull in the current time and date.
+Bootstrap was used to help style this page.

 # Links